Novel Feedbackin

 Your report includes a prioritized list of revisions so you know what to tackle first.

-See An Example
+See a Real Example

 See Inkshift's developmental editor in action.
 Take a look at a critique example to see the kind of book feedback you'll receive.